santilococo/cdotfis/README.md

 ## Usage <a name="usage"></a>

-You have to move all your dotfiles to the dotfiles folder and then the `sadedot` scripts will do the symbolic links.
+You have to move all your dotfiles to the dotfiles folder and then a `sadedot` script will do the symbolic links.
 Doing it this way, you can now upload them to your repository (to have a backup of them).

 You should note that all these dotfiles (files or folders) will be symlinked in `$HOME`.
 So, if you want to symlink, for example, something in `/etc`, you have to put it in the `dotfiles/other` folder.
 Here you have to be careful as they will be installed in `/`.
 You can see an example [here][2].